-As you can see in the kanban view there are 8 statuses in total.
 To change the status, you can either drag and drop a website card in the kanban view from one column to another or you click on a website name and open the Detail View to manage the website's status by using the blue button that you can see at the right side of the workflow bar (1.).
 This button always leads to the next status.
 You can also change the status by clicking on the current status at the beginning of the workflow bar (2.):

 - Wishes: consider this a step-by-step process or pre-design survey to create a bulletproof briefing for the creation, containing every info, requirement, and data needed to create the best website possible.